Flying Sites and Airspace

 This coastal soaring site, which works on a sea breeze or a NE met wind between about 7 and 9 miles an hour can accommodate a small number of gliders and is often popular on summer evenings.

-Prior to flying at Alturlie pilots MUST phone Dalcross Airport Control Tower on 01667 464000 and advise the duty controller of their intention to fly.
+Prior to flying at Alturlie pilots MUST read and sign the Letter of Agreement in the link above.
+Once on site, they have to phone Dalcross Airport Control Tower on 01667 464000 and advise the duty controller of their intention to fly.
 You will be asked for a flight ceiling (usually 300ft AGL) and the number of pilots active.
 Alturlie can only really accommodate 2 or 3 gliders in the air at the same time.

 It is essential that the last pilot to leave the site also phones the Control Tower to advise that flying activity has ceased for the day.
 This is a delicate site, in full view of the Control Tower and incoming/out-going air traffic.
 It is highly likely that the access situation will change in the future as airspace changes to Inverness Airport are currently in the pipeline.
 It is therefore vital that any pilot flying at Alturlie adheres to these arrangements.